-A trip to Curacao would be amiss without a day spent on Mambo Beach.
+Curaçao is famous for its beautiful beaches such as Blue Bay Beach, Cas Abao Beach and Seaquarium Beach.
+However, a trip to Curaçao would be amiss without a day spent on Mambo Beach.
 This fun beach with its turquoise blue waters and warm, sugar-white sand is just a short drive south of the capital Willemstad.
 You can rent chairs, a cabana, and enjoy a variety of shops and restaurants within easy walking distance.
 It’s a great beach destination if you’re looking for something in the middle of it all.

 Curacao is home to arguably the best nightlife in the Dutch Caribbean Islands group.
 The weekends are never ending as bars and dance clubs come to life and welcome all who appear at their doorstep.
 You’ll get to mingle with locals, indulge in the atmosphere of fun, and make memories to last.

 If you plan to retreat to Curacao to escape the winter blues, line up your travels with Curacao’s Carnival in February.
 Carnival takes over the island with parties, events, and parades that truly showcase how bright and vibrant the island really is.
 And if you plan to travel in September before going back to school, chances are your travels will line up perfectly with the Curacao North Sea Jazz Festival.
 You’ll get to enjoy the sultry notes as you dance the night away.

 Curaçao Autonomous Day – October 10, 2020

 Curaçao celebrates 10 years as an autonomous country on October 10, 2020.
 It has its own government and is no longer a dependency of the Netherlands Antilles.
 The Netherlands continues to be in charge of defense, foreign relations and citizenship.